Cesferort/Cesferort/README.md

 knowledge and develop professionally.

 ## Currently
-I´m currently working on three video games.
-One of them will be presented as a final degree project and its code will be open source.
+I´m currently working on three video games, one of them will be presented as a final degree project.
 Will announce more information as time progresses.

 ## Awards
 My desire to do something new and different has led me to two awards: